 Credit score, credit rating, credit profile, Experian, Equifax and TransUnion, who’s who, which is which and why bother?
 Consultant mortgage broker, Deepinder Bhangoo, explains the part that these credit reporting agencies play when lenders are assessing your mortgage application.

 What is a good credit score for a mortgage in the UK?

-A credit score is a speculative number given by a credit reference agency, usually within a range of 300 to 850, which demonstrates (in their opinion) the likelihood of you paying back credit, (i.e. it is your risk factor).
-The score is based on your last six years’ personal credit history including payment record, amount of debt, length of credit, type of credit, amount of new credit.
+A credit score is a speculative number given by a credit reference agency, usually within a range of 300 to 850, which demonstrates (in their opinion) the likelihood of potential borrowers paying back credit, (i.e. it is your default risk factor).
+Credit scores are based on your last six years’ personal credit history including payment record, amount of debt, length of credit, type of credit, amount of new credit.
 According to the agencies, the higher the score, the more likely you are to be offered credit.

 The agencies tend to categorise the scores as Excellent, Good, Fair, Poor and Bad but lenders don’t take these categories into consideration when making a lending decision.

 If you are 18 or more, your credit report is a profile of your personal credit history or credit file over the last six years.
 It includes information on mortgages and mortgage payments, loans, overdrafts, credit and store cards, mobile phone contracts and sometimes, utilities.
 It will show how you have managed the credit, including if you have missed payments or defaulted on loans.

 Will an excellent credit score guarantee your mortgage application is accepted?